dbt-labs/docs.getdbt.com/website/docs/faqs/models/insert-records.md

 ---
 title: If models can only be `select` statements, how do I insert records?
+Description: “Incremental models to insert records”
+sidebar_label: ‘How to insert records’
+id: insert-records

 ---

 For those coming from an <Term id="etl" /> (Extract Transform Load) paradigm, there's often a desire to write transformations as `insert` and `update` statements.
 In comparison, dbt will wrap your `select` query in a `create table as` statement, which can feel counter-productive.